inspirai/Characterize-Anything/README.md

 - [Caption Anything](https://github.com/ttengwang/Caption-Anything) combines SAM with vision language models in order to caption any object.

-- [Langchain](https://github.com/hwchase17/langchain/tree/master) is a framework for developing applications powered by language models.

 Also, we used [Midjourney](https://www.midjourney.com) for creating our Pixar-style logo image 🤗 We thank Pixar for their incredible animation movies!